skooma1992/ReeledIn/README.md

 >Reeledin is a social media application geared towards fisherman all across the country!
 >Log in and show your friends where you've been, or see where they've gone!
->Caught something cool? let everyone know what, and where!
+>Caught something cool?
+Let everyone know what and where!

 [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity)
 [![GitHub contributors](https://img.shields.io/github/contributors/Naereen/StrapDown.js.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/contributors/)